filiph/egamebook/dart/samples/unit-testing.markdown

       if (target.isPlayer)
         attacker.combat.storyline.add("hits you to the stomach", subject:attacker, object:target);
       else
-        attacker.combat.storyline.add("you hit ${target.randomName} to the stomach", subject:attacker, object:target);
+        attacker.combat.storyline.add("you hit <object> to the stomach", subject:attacker, object:target);
       target.hitpoints -= 1;
     };
   }